LESerrB/LESerrB/README.md

 ### Hi there 👋

-Firmware Development Engineer with experience in programming 16 and 32-bit microcontrollers from Microchip and Texas Instruments in the development and testing of embedded systems.
-Passionate about research and technological innovation, with skills in collaboration within multidisciplinary teams.
-Currently expanding my knowledge in new technologies to find diverse solutions to the problems I encounter.
-I consider myself a self-taught and perseverant person, so frustration with problems is not an impediment to achieving the goals set in projects.
+🤖 Firmware Development Engineer with experience in programming 16 and 32-bit microcontrollers.
+💻 Passionate about research and technological innovation, with skills in collaboration within multidisciplinary teams.
+🔬 Currently expanding my knowledge in new technologies to find diverse solutions to the problems I encounter.
+💪 I consider myself a self-taught and perseverant person, so frustration with problems is not an impediment to achieving the goals set in projects.

 | **Category** | **Technologies** |